- What Is a Project Portfolio?

 The Project Portfolio Management Process

 Before you start thinking about portfolio management, you’ll need to understand your organization’s business objectives and strategic goals.
-The idea is that your project portfolio aligns with the strategic planning of your organization, so you’ll need to check if its financial objectives and customer value are good enough for your organization.
+The idea is that your project portfolio aligns with the strategic planning of your organization, so the first step in the project portfolio management process is to ensure projects and programs that could go into the portfolio align with the business objectives defined in the strategic plan of the organization by the senior leadership and board of directors, or otherwise they will not be approved.

-As a project portfolio manager you’ll need to reach an agreement about the strategic goals of the project portfolio with stakeholders, and then proceed to establish valuation criteria for project selection.
+As a project portfolio manager you’ll need to reach an agreement about the strategic goals of the project portfolio with stakeholders and then later down the process, proceed to establish a valuation criteria for project selection and prioritization.

 Once you’ve defined your portfolio’s strategic goals it’s time to start building it.
-To do so, you’ll need to start collecting projects.
-Those could be in-progress projects or project ideas that are similar enough to be managed simultaneously.
+To do so, you’ll need to start collecting projects through a project known as project intake, which defines how project proposals are submitted, reviewed and evaluated.
+Those could be in-progress projects or project ideas that are similar enough to be managed simultaneously as programs.
 Gather project management data and prepare the valuation criteria to choose the best.

-To determine which are your best projects for your portfolio, you’ll need to do a cost benefit analysis and use your valuation criteria.
+To determine this, there are several project portfolio management tools and techniques that can be used such as a project portfolio matrix, a project scoring model, or a cost benefit analysis.
 This valuation criteria will measure the amount of value that each project brings into the portfolio.

 There are a variety of aspects that can go into the project selection scoring criteria, such as the payback period, net present value, or risk level.